Rew Building

 .

-As of now, pimmy only supports two builders, brew
+As of now, rew only supports these builders:

 is a binary executable that uses a brew